 I tend not to knit from published patterns, set out to understand what makes the fabric work in theory, and then sort out whether I have other preferences of my own for creating it.
 I began to experiment with a totally random tuck card.
 Tuck is chosen for the background because it is short and fat, giving the taller all knit rows for the “cables” the possibility of an additional gather, adding to their depth.
 I chose a purely random repeat, which is a good way to start for DIY if hesitant on the process.
 White squares will not be selected, will tuck for 2 rows, have a knit stitch (black dot in card) on each side of them.
 Max on Brother, unless using very thing yarn would be white bars single square in width, 4 rows in height (yes, there can be exceptions on rare occasions)

-but any image loaded is automatically flipped/ mirrored horizontally by the software.
+magnified and gridded to visually check again prior to knitting itThis is what is seen by the knitter when the image is loaded,but any image loaded is automatically flipped/ mirrored horizontally by the software.
 Direction may not matter in the overall pattern, but here we have needles out of work, which if selected on the basis of what is seen as opposed to what is knit, would be in the wrong location.
 First preselection row is also only possible from left to right.
-The easiest way to empty the proper needles is to do a transfers after that row, to either side, restoring needle selection prior to continuing to knit.
-Also, since there are needles out of work, end needle selection is cancelled (KCII).
+The easiest way to empty the proper needles is to do transfers after that row, to either side, restoring needle selection prior to continuing to knit.
+Also, since there are needles out of work, end needle selection is canceled (KCII).

 Lift both loops up onto the non selected needle on the right side of the column, bring that needle all the way out to hold (three yarn loops in hook)

-Continue knitting until the next non selected needle in the column appears once again on the right, pick up from below left marking spot and repeat.
+Continue knitting until the next non-selected needle in the column appears once again on the right, pickup fromm below left marking spot and repeat.
 For DIY insert all knit columns on your chosen repeat, and proceed as above.